Computer Engineer Salary and Career Outlook

 Computer Engineer Salary by Education

 Recent computer engineering graduates pursue entry-level careers, gaining on-the-job experience as their career advances.
 An associate degree in computer science or a coding bootcamp can lead to apprenticeship or junior-level opportunities.
 However, most skilled positions require at least a bachelor's degree.
-These jobs typically offer higher wages.
+These jobs tend to offer higher wages.

 A master of science in computer engineering can also significantly boost a graduate's ability to advance their career and earn a higher salary.
 Gaining several years of experience with a company can also lead to advancement.